ErwanLT/AdventOfCode/Java/README.md

 [![Language](https://img.shields.io/badge/Language-Java-orange)](https://www.java.com/)

 My personal repo for the advent of code event
-One module for a year.
+One module for a year / one module per day inside year.

 * [2018](2018/README.md)